 - 1. STOP!
 Read the safety information above. - 2.
 Set thermostat (gas control knob) to lowest setting. - 3.
 Turn off all electric power to the appliance (if applicable). - 4.
-Push in gas control knob slightly and turn clockwise to "OFF".
+Pushingascontrolknobslightlyandturnclockwise to "OFF".
 Do not force.

 - 5. Wait ten (10) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you don't smell gas, go to the next step. - 6.
+Find pilot Follow metal tube from gas control.
+The pilot is located next to the burner, near the right side.

-Find pilot the pilot is in front of the rear log. - 7.
-Turn gas control knob counterclockwise to "PILOT." - Push in gas control knob all the way and hold in.
+- 7. Turn gas control knob counterclockwise for to "PILOT." - 8.
+Push in gas control knob all the way and hold in.
 Repeatedly push the piezo ignitor button until pilot is lit (or use a match to light pilot).
 Continue to hold the control knob in for about one (1) minute after the pilot is lit.
 Release knob and it will pop back up.
 Pilot should remain lit.
-If it goes out, repeat steps 4 through 8.
+If it goes out, repeat steps 4 through 8. - If knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - 9.
+Turn gas control knob counterclockwise to "HI" (5). - 10.
+Turn on all electric power to appliance (if applicable). - 11.
+Set thermostat (gas control knob) to desired setting from "HI" (5) to "LO" (1).